ivankrauseza/ci-project3/README.md

 - [Acknowledgments](#acknowledgments)
 - [Contact](#contact)

 ## Installation

-Explain install
+### Environment
+- You need to install [Python](https://www.python.org/downloads/) and [NodeJS](https://nodejs.org/en/download).
+- Clone from GIT repo `git clone https://github.com/ivankrauseza/ci-project3.git`.

+### Python modules
-- Install GeoIP:  `pip install datetime`
+- Install DateTime:  `pip install datetime`
 - Install GeoIP:  `pip install python-geoip`
 - Install Colorama:  `pip install colorama`

 ## Usage
+This is where the wireframe and screenshots go...

-### Regular questions
+### Logic
-- Where am I?
-- I can't find my DB5
-- I need a snack
+- The user starts a session by inputting a valid Agent Code '007' or '47'.
+- The user must choose 1 of 4 options to proceed to the next step.
+- The user can return to the main menu or end the session.

 ## Features
 ### Get current date and time
 - This is to personalise the greeting (morning, afternoon, evening)
 ### Color coding
-- Add colorama for color coding some print()
+- Add colorama for color coding some of the print() statements.
+### GeoLocation
+- Fetches GPS Co-ordinates of the next target.

 ## Bugs
 - Repeat 'Would you like to continue' after selecting 'Y', should only display options with input form

 ## Documentation